vanessamunson/Munson_WebProg1/README.md

 </p>

 <h2>Tools Used</h2>
+<p>I was required to show my knowledge of PHP, HTML, CSS, and optionally JavaScript in my project.
+In order to use PHP, my professor and I agreed that I could use Laravel.</p>
+<p>Stack:</p>
 <ul>
   <li>Laravel Breeze</li>
   <li>Inertia with React</li>
   <li>MySQL</li>
 </ul>
 <p>
-  I was required to show my knowledge of PHP, HTML, CSS, and optionally JavaScript in my project.
-In order to use PHP, my professor and I agreed that I could use Laravel.
   I have made projects with Laravel and Angular before, but I used React this time to gain experience with it since it's incredibly popular, and I could employ JavaScript.
-The database conenction was with
-  MySQL because it's my favorite.
+  The database connection was with MySQL because it's my favorite.
 </p>

 <h2>Project Structure</h2>